nopara73/ZeroLink/README.md

 If it happens at later phases the round falls back to input registration phase, and all the so far provided CJ outputs SHOULD be banned by the Tumbler.

-Clients MUST not ever register withh the same CJ output twice, even if the round fails, otherwise the Tumbler could work with that information.
+Clients MUST not ever register with the same CJ output twice, even if the round fails, otherwise the Tumbler could work with that information.

 ##### DoS 2: What if an Alice refuses to sign?